This guide is intended to provide instructions for Home Assistant setup downloaded from home-assistant.io and the use of Raspberry Pi or HAOS.

 The topics sent to HA Contains Name of register, type or register and for settings max, min levels and change step is included.

-After all above is configured, reset H60 and after a minute or so all entities should be seen in HA for you to build dashboards.
+After all above is configured, retart the H66 and after a minute or so all entities should be seen in HA for you to build dashboards.

-Configuration.yaml in Home Assistant for MANUAL installation (Not needed for auto-discovery)
+Configuration.yaml in Home Assistant for MANUAL installation (Not needed using auto-discovery)

 Depending on type, brand or model of heat pump you are having, the sensor definitions has to be adjusted to match the specific heat pump.